igladun/attested-tls-proxy/README.md

   - `attestation_type` - a string with one of the attestation types (described above) including `none`.
   - `attestation` - the actual attestation data.
 In the case of DCAP this is a binary quote report.
 In the case of `none` this is an empty byte array.

 SCALE is used by parity/substrate and was chosen because it is simple and actually matches the formatting used in TDX quotes.
-So it was already used as a dependency (of the `dcap-qvl` crate) here.
+So it was already used as a dependency (via the [`dcap-qvl`](https://docs.rs/dcap-qvl) crate).

 ### Attestation Generation and Verification